devops-surya/devops-training/Fast_Track_April_2022/Ansible/Ansible.md

 ## Exercise:
-* Write a playbbok with below tasks :
+* Run the playbbok with below tasks :
    * Install java
    * Install tomcat9
    * Stop the tomcat9
    * Copy the sample war to the /var/lib/tomcat9/webapps/
    * Restart the tomcat9
-* When you are running the above playbook for he second time change the playbook as per below tasks:
+* When you are running the above playbook for the second time change the playbook as per below tasks:
    * Stop the tomcat9
    * Take the backup of the exising code which is in /var/lib/tomcat9/webapps/
    * Copy the sample war to the /var/lib/tomcat9/webapps/
    * Restart the tomcat9

 ## Handler in ansible
-* Handler also one of the module in ansible .
+* Handler is  also one of the module in ansible .
 It is mostly used to optimise the playbook.
 * For Example

 ```